ChrstphrHll/npc_gen/students/Everen Malfoy.md

 ---
 # Everen Malfoy
 ### Description
-- Halfling Fighter from Principality of the Palus Peoples
+- Halfling Fighter from Aldercrown Empire
 - 2nd year Exploration student in Fiesn
 - long frizzy dirty blonde hair that's messy, Hazel eyes, and Dark Brown skin
 - Is Scholarly and Subjective, and has Gratitude as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes